Burton, West Virginia: Park

+Services

 Burton is currently not included in any major cell phone carrier's advertised service area, although CDMA customers may get minimal reception in the area from towers located near Fairview, WV, and Mannington, WV.
 There are no GSM towers located nearby.

 Telephone service is available through Frontier Communications, which also offers high-speed DSL internet in the area.

 Natural gas is provided by Dominion, and power is offered through Allegheny Power, now merged with First Energy Services.

 Children in Burton attend Long Drain School, a K-8 school located several miles away on Route 7, or Hundred High School, located just down the road in Hundred.